AP Power Save

 Step 7

-From the Parameter and Parameter value drop-down list, choose the values depending on the interface you chose in step 6.
+From the Parameter and Parameter value drop-down list, choose the values depending on the interface you have previously chosen.

 For example, if you chose Ethernet as an interface, you can further customize the rule for the interface by choosing the associated speed.
 This rule ensures that the AP disables power for the Ethernet interface that is operating at a higher speed, and thereby consuming more power.